creatorsgarten/contentsgarten/.changeset/stale-fans-shake.md

 'contentsgarten': minor
 ---

-Add ability to query page data
+Add a `query` API to query pages from the page database.